tasket/wyng-backup/README.md

 practice.
 Therefore it is best that the `discard` option is used when mounting your volumes for normal use.

-* The chunk size that your LVM thin pool was initialized with can also affect disk space and I/O used when sending backups.
-Larger LVM chunk sizes can mean larger incremental backups for volumes with lots of random writes.
-To see the chunksize for your pool(s) run `sudo lvs -o name,chunksize`.
-Common sizes are 128-512kB so if random writes are prevalent (i.e. for large databases or mail archives) then using Wyng deduplication (which resolves at 64kB by default) can reduce the size of your backup sessions.

 ### Troubleshooting notes